Jaguarlinux/Jaguar-Linux-packages/Manual.md

 - `DULGE_RUST_TARGET` The target architecture triplet used by `rustc` and `cargo`.

 - `DULGE_BUILD_ENVIRONMENT` Enables continuous-integration-specific operations.
-Set to `Jaguar-Linux-packages-ci` if in continuous integration.
+Set to `jaguar-packages-ci` if in continuous integration.

 <a id="available_vars"></a>
 ### Available variables